 Unexpended Balances (UB) are funds carried forward from a previous fiscal year's appropriation as authorized by a specific provision in the GAA, or other legislative or constitutional authority.
-See Article IX, Section 6.01, Unexpended Balance (2020-21 and 2022-23 GAA), for a complete definition.
+See Article IX, Section 6.01, Unexpended Balance (2022-23 and 2024-25 GAAs), for a complete definition.
 Agencies should include UBs by MOF and report amounts unspent and unobligated as a negative entry in the first year and a corresponding positive entry in the following fiscal year.
-If UB authority is provided by a rider or Article IX provision, it should be cited as a Rider Appropriation as described previously.
-See Rider Appropriations and Summary of Budget by Method of Finance example, page 1 of Appendix 2.B. in the Appendix of Schedule Examples.
-Otherwise, identify the specific carry-forward authority, which typically is a designated MOF or strategy, and list it as a UB type of appropriation.
+Identify the specific carry-forward authority, which may include a designated MOF, strategy, rider, or Article IX provision, and list it as a UB type of appropriation.
 Agencies with UB authority for Bond Proceeds must provide a reasonable estimate of unencumbered and unissued appropriation balances appropriated by prior legislatures.